cuongtran-syr/FEDL_PTP/README.md

 # Hardware

 The solution was run on macOS Ventura, version 13.31 with Apple M1 Pro Processor.
-- Number of CPUs: 4
+- Number of CPUs: 10
-- Processor: 2 GHz Quad-Core Intel Core i5
 - Memory: 32 GB

 Both training and inference were run on CPU.
 - Training time: ~ 1.5 hours.
 Note that we need to use 2% of the whole labeled data for training.
 Using the whole data can crash the memory.
-- Inference time: ~3 minutes for one  aiport.
-Total time is 30 minutes.
+- Inference time: ~30 minutes for  full data of one  aiport. .

 # Run training